jbottum/t5pat/langchain_markdown.md

 ### Step 0

 This post assumes that users have docker, python and a terminal emulator installed and the installation for that software can be found in the instructions below.
-Before installing the software, you should consider which directories that you will you.
+Before installing the software, you should consider which directories that you will use.
 Most dependencies will install automatically.
-You will need a directory for the python script that runs the models and we suggest a directory nameed t5pat.
+You will need a directory for the python script that runs the models and we suggest a directory named t5pat.
 If you have a recent version of Docker and Python 3.x, and know how to access your terminal, please skip to Step 1.

 ### Installing Docker